orvio/LNGateway/index.md

 A PDF of the schematic is available [here](https://orvio.github.io/LNGateway/LNGateway.pdf).

+Programming instructions for the Arduino board are available [here](program.md).

 The main purpose is to provide a gateway for throttle messages between wifi trottles connected to JMRI and a DCC command station.
 It understands enough Loconet to block certain message types in order to cut down on traffic on either side of the bridge.